-In this Cisco CCNA tutorial, we’re going to carry on with our subnetting theme and by the end of the tutorial, you will be able to carry out a variable length subnet mask design for real-world network topology.
+In this Cisco CCNA training tutorial, we’re going to carry on with our subnetting theme, and by the end of the tutorial, you will be able to carry out a Variable Length Subnet Mask design for a real-world network topology.
 Scroll down for the video and text tutorial.

 VLSM Variable Length Subnet Mask Example Video Tutorial

 It's only a small network in the example of it we're going to work through, but you can apply the same things that you're going to learn here to larger networks in the real world.